samover/CV/README.md

 Personality and Interests
 --------------------------

-* When faced with a problem, will not rest till it is solved
+* Problem solver: when faced with a problem, will not rest till it is solved
 * Geocacher: the perfect mix of hiking and technology
-* Science Fiction Fan: dreaming of a better future
+* Science Fiction Fan: dreaming of a better future filled with awesome tech
-* Still looking for a solution to solve the world problems
+* Unrepenting idealist: still looking for a solution to solve the world problems